browserengineering/book/book/animations.md

             print_tree(item)
 ```

-For our opacity example, the (key part of) the display list one one frame
+For our opacity example, the (key part of) the display list for one frame
 might look like this:

 ::: {.example}